Texting and Driving: What Are the Risks?

 Driving With One Hand

 Sending and replying to messages requires you to remove one hand from the steering wheel.
 So you’re multitasking and taking your eyes off the road.
-A senior researcher at the has explained that when we text, we become distracted by taking our hands off the wheel to use the phone.
+A senior researcher at the Transport Research Laboratory has explained that when we text, we become distracted by taking our hands off the wheel to use the phone.
 We’re then trying to read the texts and think about our replies.
 This combination can result in impairments to reaction time and control of the vehicle, putting us at greater risk than drink-driving.

 Just Don’t Do It